 Home title theft: What is it and how to protect yourself

 You may have heard about home title theft — perhaps you’ve conjured up an image of someone stealing a special piece of paper from your filing cabinet in the middle of the night.
 Home title theft is a real crime, but what exactly does it entail?
-Let’s dive into some specifics surrounding home title theft, what happens if your deed is missing or stolen and finally, a few ways you might protect yourself as a homeowner.
+Let’s dive into some specifics surrounding home title theft, and a few ways you might protect yourself as a homeowner.

 What is home title theft?